The National Maritime Museum’s Turner and the Sea exhibition was the first to showcase the artist’s lifelong fascination with the sea.

 Turner’s dramatic depictions of sunsets, storms and shipwrecks revolutionised maritime art.
 Highlight of the exhibition included 'The Fighting Temeraire', voted 'Britain's favourite painting', and 'Wreck of a Transport Ship', not seen in the UK for nearly 40 years.

 The exhibition featured items on loan from some of the world’s most prestigious art institutions, including the Royal Collection Trust, National Gallery, British Museum, Metropolitan Museum of Art and National Gallery of Art, Washington.

-Explore Turner’s pioneering and often controversial approach in capturing the beauty and power of seascapes, alongside iconic works by other great artists including van de Velde, Vernet, Constable and Gainsborough.
+Alongside Turner’s pioneering and often controversial approach in capturing the beauty and power of seascapes, visitors were able to enjoy iconic works by other great artists, including van de Velde, Vernet, Constable and Gainsborough.

 The exhibition was generously supported by the Patrons of Royal Museums Greenwich.